NFL tells teams they must hold training camps at home - WHIZ News

 The Bills have expanded practice facilities at and around their headquarters, and last year unveiled a new training facility/weight room featuring state-of-the-art equipment and costing about $18 million as an addition to their headquarters.

+Carolina has spent all 25 previous training camps at Wofford College in Spartanburg, South Carolina, about 90 minutes from Charlotte.
+Wofford was former owner Jerry Richardson’s alma mater.

+One team that usually traveled for training camp, the Bears, previously announced they would not be going to Olivet Nazarene University in Bourbonnais, Illinois, where they spent the past 18 years.

-AP Pro Football Writers Schuyler Dixon and Josh Dubow, and Sports Writer John Wawrow contributed.
+AP Pro Football Writers Schuyler Dixon and Josh Dubow, and Sports Writers Steve Reed and John Wawrow contributed.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL